kanety/ii_interactor/README.md

 #=> something
 ```

-### Interaction
+### Interactions

-You can interact with other interactors in the same context:
+You can call other interactors in the same context using `interact`:

 ```ruby
 class AInteractor < IIInteractor::Base